---

 Avoiding these common small business mistakes requires proactive planning and structured execution.
 By addressing these issues early, startups can enhance their funding prospects and build a sustainable future.

-Securing funding is one of the most pivotal challenges for startups, but breaking the process into clear stages can make it more manageable.
-Each step in the fundraising journey, from preparation to closing negotiations, plays a critical role in avoiding common mistakes and ensuring success.
+Each step in the startups fundraising journey, from preparation to closing negotiations, plays a critical role in avoiding common mistakes and ensuring success.

 Once the groundwork is laid, the next step is reaching out to potential investors.
 Tailor your communication to each investor’s interests and portfolio focus.
 Personalized outreach demonstrates that you’ve done your research and increases the likelihood of engagement.
 During this stage, startups should anticipate common questions and prepare detailed answers to showcase their expertise and vision.

-3. Due Diligence: Proving Your Value
+### 4. Due Diligence: Proving Your Value

 After initial interest, investors will conduct due diligence to assess the viability of your business.
-This process involves reviewing financials, legal documents, and operational details.
-Transparency is key here—any discrepancies can erode investor confidence.
+This process involves reviewing financials, [legal documents](https://qubit.capital/blog/ensure-legal-compliance-financial-docs), and operational details.
+Transparency is key here, any discrepancies can erode investor confidence.
 Addressing potential startup issues early on can help streamline this stage and prevent delays.

-4. Negotiating Term Sheets: Securing Favorable Terms
+### 5. Negotiating Term Sheets: Securing Favorable Terms

 By following these steps, [startups can optimize their fundraising](https://qubit.capital/blog/startup-funding-options) efforts and mitigate common pitfalls.
 Whether it’s preparing a compelling pitch or negotiating terms, each stage builds toward securing the capital needed to grow and thrive.

-Avoiding Eligibility Pitfalls: What VCs Really Expect
+## What Do VCs Really Expect From Startup Founders?

 Securing venture capital funding requires more than just a compelling idea.
 Venture capitalists (VCs) evaluate startups based on stringent eligibility criteria, focusing on risk-reward ratios and strategic alignment.
 These criteria often center on the scalability of your business model, market potential, and the team’s ability to execute.
-Failing to meet these benchmarks is one of the most common startup mistakes, as it can derail funding opportunities before they even begin.
+Failing to meet these benchmarks is one of the most common startup fundraising mistakes, as it can derail funding opportunities before they even begin.

 Early-stage founders often underestimate the value of informal interactions with VCs, such as coffee meetings.
 These casual conversations serve as a low-pressure environment to test your pitch and gain invaluable feedback.
 They also help build rapport with investors, laying the groundwork for future discussions.
 For example, a VC might point out gaps in your market research or suggest refining your revenue projections, giving you actionable insights to strengthen your proposal.